hexploy/jenkins-env-params-plugin/README.md

 Jenkins plugin which adds parameter to choose environment.
 Environments and its properties configuring in global settings.
-When you choose environment for a build every its property will be build parameter.
+After you choose environment for a build every property for this environment will be in the build parameters.